-MoU between DPMP and ERRA CBDRM program was signed for integration of CBDRM project into district and local governments disaster response management system.
+Rehabilitation Authority was signed for integration of district and local governments disaster response management system.
 UNDP supported DPMP for provision of equipment and facilitation of training for search and rescue team.
 If local resources would have not been used wisely, the cost of the project for undertaking these activities might have been 7 to 10 time higher than the actual utilisation.